grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 As I strum my fingers on the attractive cover of my print-on-demand copy of *Curseborne*, I wonder where to begin.
 The book is about 400 pages.
 Relatively short for an Onyx core book (their notoriously lengthy 20th anniversary edition of *Mage: The Ascension* taps out at about 700 pages) but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 As I think on that it occurs to me that I don't particular care about the rules.
 When it comes to urban fantasy bad rules can be worked around, but it's setting that draws me in.

-So, how do you judge an urban fantasy setting?

-In my opinion, there are five pillars of urban fantasy roleplaying games that made games like VtM great.
-They are:
+So, I've thought long and hard about it and arrived at five pillars that I believe made the *World of Darkness* games great.
+They are as follows:

-1. Monsters
+1. Monsters are people
-2. Dark World
+2. The world is darker
-3. Secret Society
+3. Secret societies lurk everywhere
-4. Splats
+4. Good splats
-5. Secret Wars
+5. A secret war rages

 I'll be looking at the fictional and meta aspects of each of these pillars.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.